thegetty/bronze-guidelines/content/intro.md

 These different elements may (but not always):

--   form a complex structure like a skeleton ({% ref 'fig-031, fig-032, fig-033' %}) bound together by various means (for instance {% def "bronze" %}, twisting, or entwining with finer wires, see {% ref 'fig-034' %});
+-   form a complex structure like a skeleton ({% ref 'fig-031, fig-032, fig-033' %}) bound together by various means (for instance {% def "welding" %}, twisting, or entwining with finer wires, see {% ref 'fig-034' %});

 -   extend down into the base;